Alumnus Story — Colin Jeffery

 Gaining new perspectives in business classes

-With 40 per cent of the MEL consisting of business and leadership classes through UBC Sauder School of Business, Colin says that the focus on business fundamentals and management perspectives strengthened students’ abilities to think strategically and develop their soft skills.
+With 40 per cent of the MEL consisting of business and leadership classes through UBC Sauder’s Robert H. Lee Graduate School, Colin says that the focus on business fundamentals and management perspectives strengthened students’ abilities to think strategically and develop their soft skills.
 He particularly enjoyed the four-week business boot camp with its immersion in six core business competencies, including finance, strategy and organizational behaviour.

 Moving into the field of asset management